LSChyi/movie_recommender_backend/README.md

 to import the movie data from Movielens.

+There are prepared `movies.csv` and `trailers.csv` on [Google drive](https://drive.google.com/drive/folders/1R_pKTIhejiKSQNf44oGTwmAQwC8oi1iu).
+Note: the movie id is rearranged with starting id 0, and all ids are consecutive.
+The movies are from the 10M dataset.

 ## Place Model and Rating File
 The recommender is stored in the `recommender` forlder, which will run a trainer and a dispatcher when runner the website.
 These two module requied some files placed in `recommender` folder, which are: